upper waypoint

 H5N1 has not yet evolved to efficiently spread between humans, researchers told KQED.

 But if the virus can jump from cow to human, it still needs to evolve a lot more for it to move from human to human.
-“Certain mutations are necessary for that to happen,” said Dr. Abraar Karan, who studies infectious diseases at Stanford University.
+“Certain mutations are necessary for that to happen,” Dr. Abraar Karan, who studies infectious diseases at Stanford University, told KQED in July.
 Some of those mutations would allow for “the virus remains stable in the air and that it becomes more efficient at infecting certain types of receptors in human lungs.”

 Jon Arizti Sanz, PhD, Postdoctoral Fellow, is preparing for the extraction protocol while in the lab.
 The Broad Institute, Sabeti Lab, is testing purchased milk at area grocery stores for the presence of bird flu.
 (David L. Ryan/The Boston Globe via Getty Images)

-However, because cattle ranchers aren’t required to test their herds for H5N1, researchers still don’t know how many cows have been exposed to the virus — and consequently, how many humans could now be interacting with infected cattle.
+It’s also very complicated for researchers to understand the full extent of the H5N1 virus in the cattle industry.
+Ranchers aren’t required to test their herds for H5N1, which means experts don’t know how many cows have been exposed to the virus — and consequently, how many humans could now be interacting with infected cattle.

 Even before the first confirmed human case of H5N1 back in April, the research community pushed federal officials to prioritize the H5N1 outbreak among cattle, specifically to make testing more accessible.
 On May 30, the USDA announced that it would transfer $824 million from other existing initiatives in order to launch the Voluntary H5N1 Dairy Herd Status Pilot Program.